 5. Parties [and the Scientific and Technical Body] shall publish the reports of the environmental impact assessments, including through the clearing-house mechanism.
 The secretariat shall ensure that all Parties are notified in a timely manner when reports are published through the clearing-house mechanism.

-[6.
-Final environmental impact assessment reports shall be considered and reviewed by the Scientific and Technical Body, on the basis of relevant practices, procedures and knowledge under this Agreement, for the purpose of developing guidelines, including the identification of best practices.]
+6. Final environmental impact assessment reports shall be considered by the Scientific and Technical Body, on the basis of relevant practices, procedures and knowledge under this Agreement, for the purpose of developing guidelines, including the identification of best practices.

 7. A selection of the published information used in the screening process to make decisions on whether to conduct an environmental impact assessment, in accordance with articles 24 and 30, shall be considered and reviewed by the Scientific and Technical Body, on the basis of relevant practices, procedures and knowledge under this Agreement, for the purpose of developing guidelines, including the identification of best practices.